Guests arrive for Windsor's second royal wedding of the year

 Princess Eugenie's wedding: Guests arrive for Windsor's second royal wedding of the year

-Guests have begun arriving at Britain's historic Windsor Castle for the venue's second royal wedding of the year.
+Guests are arriving at Britain's historic Windsor Castle for the venue's second royal wedding of the year.

 Princess Eugenie, Prince Harry's cousin, will wed Jack Brooksbank in St. George's Chapel, which also hosted the wedding of Harry and Meghan Markle in May, now the Duke and Duchess of Sussex.